 To see a full explanation of suitable avenues for complaint, see pages 246 and 247 of the SEN Code of Practice.

-To find out about disagreement resolution and mediation services in our local area.
+To find out about disagreement resolution and mediation services in our local area, Bradford Local Offer | Young Persons Guide to SEND Disagreement Resolution.